Elections and Voting

 Polling Stations

-Eligible voters can vote at the advance poll OR they can also participate in the 2022 municipal election by mail-in ballot.
+Eligible voters can vote in the advance poll or they can also participate in the 2024 municipal election by mail-in ballot

 Inquiries

-Further information regarding the election, including polling locations and times will be made available after the closing date for nominations.
-For any questions or concerns not addressed within the below documents, please contact the R.M. office for more information.
+Further information regarding the election, including polling locations, will be made available after the closing date for nominations.
+For any questions or concerns not addressed on this page, please contact the R.M. office for more information at: